 The applicant is responsible for providing all supporting documents and payment of the required application fee.
-Degree-seeking applicants must pay an application fee.
 The applicant should indicate the "curriculum abbreviation", which is FPR for the program in the Department of Sustainable Biomaterials.

 The Graduate Record Examination (GRE) General Test is required by the Department of Sustainable Biomaterials for all applicants.
-In addition, all applicants whose undergraduate degrees were obtained from an institution where English is not the primary language of instruction must provide the Graduate School with the score of the Test of English as Foreign Language (TOEFL).
+All applicants whose undergraduate degrees were obtained from an institution where English is not the primary language of instruction must provide the Graduate School with the score of the Test of English as Foreign Language (TOEFL).
 TOEFL scores are not required of U.S. permanent residents and U.S. naturalized citizens.
 Official test scores should be sent to the Virginia Tech Graduate School, institution code 5859.
-Do not enter a department code.